btpaulie/autojellydocker/README.md

 # Autojellydocker

-## Scripts to automate the deployment of a Jellyfin media server in an environment with an SMB server housing media files and /config data in separate directories.
+Scripts to automate the deployment of a Jellyfin media server in an environment with an SMB server housing media files and /config data in separate directories.

-To install:
+## Installation

 ```
 curl -O